 In order to bridge the disconnect between alert and action, situational awareness software has been developed.
 This software can improve your ability to manage the growing number of threats that warehouses face.

-Situational awareness platforms are designed to ensure that security threats are addressed quickly and effectively by tying together all relevant security assets and delivering relevant information to those in position to act.
+Situational awareness platforms are designed to ensure that security threats are addressed quickly and effectively by tying together all relevant security assets and delivering relevant information to those in a position to act.
 That way warehouse employees, security staff, management, and even truckers can all receive the same information at a relevant time.

 The Importance of Warehouse Security